International students returning to the US but below pre-COVID levels - ExBulletin

 International students are seen as important contributors to US campuses for a variety of reasons.
 Colleges say they help provide a diverse mix of cultures and views on campus.
 Many end up working in high-demand fields after graduation.
 And some colleges rely on the financial benefits of international students, who are usually paid higher tuition fees.

-Although many colleges have avoided the second year drop, there is still concern that growth may be isolated in some types of colleges.
-The new survey found that, last year, community colleges experienced a much larger decline than four-year universities, with a 24% decline nationwide.
+Although many colleges avoided the second year drop, there is still concern that growth may be isolated in certain types of colleges.
+The survey found that, last year, community colleges experienced a much larger decline than four-year universities, with a 24% decline nationwide.

 Researchers are still analyzing this year’s data, but some worry that community colleges may continue to lag behind.

-There are also questions as to whether the comeback will continue this year as well.
-New vaccine requirements for foreign travelers may make it harder for some students to get here, and colleges expect continued competition from colleges in Australia, Canada, and other countries seeking to increase their international population.
+There are also questions about whether the recovery will continue.
+New vaccine requirements for foreign travelers may make it harder for some students to get here, and colleges expect continued competition from colleges in Australia, Canada, and other countries seeking to increase the international population.

 Sources